 To serve the Colcannon scoop a serving into an small bowl, then make a well in the center.
 Add a pat of butter and serve.
 Take a scoop of potatoes on your fork and dip it in the butter and enjoy!

 We vacationed in Ireland 5 years ago and are very excited to have the chance to go back.
 Sister-in-law Rita is going with us and she is such fun!
-We plan to spend time in Dublin, Dingle, Killarney and Doolin and places in between.
-I can’t wait to share our photos with you all!
+We spent time in Dublin, Dingle, Killarney and Doolin and places in between.
+Click HERE to visit all our Ireland posts.

 - 8 medium Yukon Gold potatoes peeled and halved